 - A. Summary Project Description: The mine space, formerly known as Union Quarries Mine, will be filled prior to the construction of single-family homes and a multi-family apartment complex on the Streets of West Pryor property.
-The mine will be filled from the surface by drilling holes into the mine space and placing a 2-inch minus prepared aggregate with less than 10% fines to within 12 inches or less of the mine roof.
-The mine will be filled in a checkerboard pattern, filling every other room, and will be limited to two rooms beyond the footprint of the planned development. - B. Contract Scope: Mine Filling
+The mine will be filled from the surface by drilling holes into the mine space and placing a 2-inch minus prepared aggregate to within 12 inches or less of the mine roof.
+The mine will be filled in a checkerboard pattern, filling every other room, and will extend two rooms beyond the footprint of the planned development. - B. Contract Scope: Mine Filling